Rajath-Acharya/Rajath-Acharya/README.md

 ### ✨ What am I working on currently?

-- Building a slack clone using below technologies,
-- Front End: React.js, Typescript, Tailwind, React Query
+- Building a slack clone using below technologies using React.js, Typescript, Tailwind, Next.js, PostgreSQL, Sequelize, Web Socket
-- Back End: Nest.js, PostgreSQL, Sequelize, Socket.io, AWS S3

 ### 📫 Get in touch